-If fuel leaks, considerable damage can occur - not only on your property, on your own building or household, neighbouring land and a water body, and even on ground and groundwater.
+If fuel leaks, considerable damage can occur - not only on your property but on your building or household, neighbouring land and a water body, and even on the ground and in groundwater.
 Therefore, you should ensure that fuel tanks and pipelines are resistant to possible water impacts by increasing groundwater or high-water level.
 The greatest dangers include the following:

-- Damage to the oil tank due to water pressure and floating refuse - Water entering via filling, venting, and other openings - Leaking of the tank.
+- Damage to the oil tank due to water pressure and floating refuse - Water-entering via filling, venting, and other openings - Leaking of the tank.

-The necessary minimum protection requirements for fuel facilities in flood risk areas, defined in each national regulation on the handling of water-hazardous substances and installations of concerning facilities (e. g.
+The minimum protection requirements for fuel facilities in flood risk areas, defined in each national regulation on handling water-hazardous substances and installations of concerning facilities (e. g.
 VAwS by the German Federal Government), must be fulfilled/observed.